Everything Ships FREE!

 # Problem Fix Exercise

-1 Raised Shoulder Keep shoulder relaxed & down Mirror check upbows at frog
+1 Raised Shoulder Keep shoulder relaxed and down Mirror check on slow up-bows at the frog

-3 Tight Bow Fingers Round pinky, bent thumb Colle bow hold drills
+3 Tight Bow Fingers Round pinky, flexible thumb Collé bow-hold drills

-4 Flat Hair at Extreme Frog Tilt bow away at frog Frog-only strokes
+4 Flat Hair at Frog Tilt bow slightly away at the frog Frog-only strokes

-5 No Weight Release Lighten bicep at bow change Bicep relaxation pulses
+5 No Weight Release Momentarily lighten at the bow change Release pulse at each change

-6 Crooked Bow Keep bow parallel to bridge Elbow hinge open/close
+6 Crooked Bow Keep bow parallel to the bridge Elbow hinge open / close drill

 Detailed Fixes: #1–6 Smooth Bow Change Solutions

-Problem: Shoulder cinches up at frog (especially upbows)
+Problem: The shoulder creeps up at the frog (especially on up-bows).

-Fix: Keep shoulder in natural, relaxed state—like standing normally
+Fix: Keep the shoulder in its natural, relaxed position—like when you’re standing normally.

 EXERCISE: Mirror Practice